networkx/nx-guides/content/algorithms/euler/euler.md

 nx.draw(W, with_labels=True, node_size=1000, font_color="White", node_color="green")
 ```

-The trivial answer is No!
+The answer is No!
 All nodes except for the one in the center have exactly 3 edges in the wheel graph.
 Thus, it cannot have an Eulerian Path.

 ```{code-cell}
 nx.has_eulerian_path(W)